IO Objects¶

 This is a low-level building block class.
 It is rarely needed and won’t be discussed further.

-library contains the API definitions for the different types of IO objects.
+The io library contains the API definitions for the different types of IO objects.

 Python pre-initializes 3 text streams, for you: